John Cena: Part-time performer (2017–2024)

-In July 2017, WWE dubbed Cena a "free agent" during the Superstar Shake-up, meaning he could work for both the Raw and SmackDown brands.
+In July 2017, WWE dubbed Cena a "free agent" during the Superstar Shake-up, meaning he could work for both the Raw and SmackDown WWE brands.
 Cena defeated Rusev in a flag match at Battleground on July 23, Baron Corbin at SummerSlam on August 20, and lost to Roman Reigns on September 24 at No Mercy.
 Cena returned to SmackDown the next month after Commissioner Shane McMahon named him as the final member of Team SmackDown for the men's 5-on-5 elimination match against Team Raw at Survivor Series on November 19; Cena was eliminated by Kurt Angle and Team SmackDown was defeated.

-Cena failed to win the Royal Rumble on January 28, 2018, an Elimination Chamber match to determine the number one contender for the Universal Championship on February 25 at the titular event, and a six-pack challenge for the WWE Championship on March 11 at Fastlane.
-On April 8, at WrestleMania 34, Cena was quickly defeated by The Undertaker.
+Cena failed to win the Royal Rumble on January 28, 2018, an Elimination Chamber match to determine the number one contender for the WWE Universal Championship on February 25 at the titular event, and a six-pack challenge for the WWE Championship on March 11 at Fastlane.
+On April 8 at WrestleMania 34, Cena was quickly defeated by the Undertaker.
 He defeated Triple H on April 27 at the Greatest Royal Rumble, and teamed with Bobby Lashley to defeat Elias and Owens at Super Show-Down on October 6.
-He was scheduled for a match at Crown Jewel in Saudi Arabia on November 2, but refused to work the event following the murder of Saudi journalist Jamal Khashoggi.
+He was scheduled for a match at Crown Jewel in Saudi Arabia on November 2, but refused to work the event following the assassination of Jamal Khashoggi.

 Cena returned to WWE television on the January 1, 2019 episode of SmackDown, where he and Becky Lynch defeated Andrade Cien Almas and Zelina Vega in a mixed tag team match.
 On the January 14 episode of Raw, Cena lost to Finn Bálor in a fatal four-way match also involving Drew McIntyre and Corbin to determine the number one contender for the Universal Championship at Royal Rumble.
 Cena was scheduled to compete in the Royal Rumble on January 27, but was taken out due to an in-storyline ankle injury supposedly suffered during the match.
+He appeared at WrestleMania 35 on April 7 in his "Doctor of Thuganomics" persona and interrupted Elias' concert, performing his finisher on Elias (calling it by its original name of the F-U) after insulting him.
+On the July 22 episode of Raw titled Raw Reunion, he engaged in a rap battle with the Usos.